andrewcooke/Drawing.jl/README.md

   left, or centred, and is scaled uniformly (assuming square pixels), so that the smallest axis has unit length.

-  Example unit axes (x is horizontal) for 70x100 pages, with a border of 0.1 (ie 7 pixels), where the landscape axes are centred.
+  Below, example unit axes (x is horizontal) for 70x100 pages, with a border of 0.1 (ie 7 pixels), where the landscape axes are centred.
 Note that drawing is not clipped to the unit axes area - it can extend over the whole page.

   ![portrait](test/target/portrait.png)
   ![landscape, centred](test/target/centred_landscape.png)